wp-plugins/simple-share-for-chinese-social-sites/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. You are good to go

+== Screenshots ==

+1. Back-end options page

 == Changelog ==

+= 120514 =

+* Options page to handle settings
+* Allow custom CSS styling directly in the options page
+* Added default styling for the share link

 = 120414 =